Ace Combat 7: Skies Unknown: Release

+Ace Combat 7 was officially announced by Bandai Namco during PlayStation Experience in December 2015.
 Originally set to be released in 2017, the game's release was eventually delayed to 2018, before finally being released for the PlayStation 4 and Xbox One on January 18, 2019, and for Windows on February 1.
 Preorders for the game came with digital copies of Ace Combat 5: The Unsung War for the PlayStation 4, and Ace Combat 6: Fires of Liberation on the Xbox One.
+The game was also released on the Nintendo Switch on July 11, 2024, making this game the first installment of the series to be available on a Nintendo home console, not counting the series' spiritual spin-off The Sky Crawlers: Innocent Aces, released on the Wii.

 Ace Combat 7 features post-release downloadable content that adds new aircraft, missions, roundels, squadron markings, and paint schemes.
-On May 26, 2022, a DLC adding content from Top Gun: Maverick, which was released the following day, was released.
+The earliest of these DLCs will be included for free in the Switch version.
+On May 26, 2022, DLC adding content from Top Gun: Maverick, (which was released the following day) was released.